Introduction

 Publishing in CI/CD Pipelines

-For automated publishing in CI/CD pipelines, consider:
+For automated publishing in CI/CD pipelines:

-Enterprise CI/CD with Verification
+Enterprise CI/CD with Verified Packages

 - name: Build Verified Package